 These are a string of volcanic islands, some still active, that run parallel to the Antarctic Peninsula across the Bransfield Strait.
 Fondly known as the “Banana Belt of Antarctica,” these islands boast the richest concentrations of terrestrial wildlife in the Antarctic because of their proximity to the rich upwelling waters from the great Circumpolar Current.
 Even with our luxuriously in-depth itinerary, we will have to choose between many very compelling sites.

-Deception Island is a favorite and one of the most exciting islands on our voyage.
+Deception Island is a favorite on our voyage.
 This horseshoe-shaped, volcanic island is still active, as its hot thermal pools demonstrate.
-Deception Island also offers one the most unique experiences of the voyage – soaking alongside the beach in the thermal pools surrounded by clouds of steam.
-Depending on the tide, the water temperature can be fairly comfortable, although it can get so hot that it’s necessary to mix in colder water!
+Deception Island offers stunning views of an icy landscape starkly contrasted by black beaches and clouds of steam rising from thermal pools.
 Hopefully, you will experience the outer caldera, and then venture inside the caldera via a narrow gap called Neptune’s Bellows.
 Bailey Head is home to about 100,000 chinstrap penguins, but the sea can make landings tricky with steep swells crashing on an exposed beach.
 Inside Deception’s huge caldera, your fascinating landing may include a short hike up the mountainside among the lichen-draped cliffs to the scenic overlook.
 On the beach at Whaler’s Bay, you may find Weddell seals basking.

 On a clear day, the chinstrap penguins of Half Moon Island make a delightful foreground to the breathtaking coastline of nearby Livingston Island.
 At this end of the Earth, the vast scale of nature will open our senses and we ask you to give great respect to the fragile vegetation and the wildlife colonies.

 Chinstrap and gentoo penguins breed on Aitcho Island, an island covered in mossy green carpets, a surprisingly bright contrast to Antarctica’s intensely achromatic landscapes.
-Conditions permitting, walk across the island past the southern elephant seal wallows, offering a terrific chance to see (and smell!) the world’s largest species of seal, also perhaps hauled out Weddell seals and southern fur seals.
+Conditions permitting, walk across the island past the southern elephant seal wallows, offering a terrific chance to see (and smell!) the world’s largest species of seal, along with the chance to see hauled out Weddell seals and southern fur seals.